mistakia/league/docs/constitution.md

 7. Teams who have more than one (1) compensatory pick will make their second selection after all the Teams with a compensatory pick have made their first selection.

+**Rookie Clock.**

+8. When utilizing 24-hour draft windows, the draft window will commence immediately following the previous pick.
+The window will extend until the next midnight Eastern Standard Time that occurs at least 24 hours after the start of the draft window.

 ## Article XII

 > FREE AGENCY AUCTION